Skip to main content

 About Ilha dos Lobos

-Ilha dos Lobos Wildlife Refuge is a small federal protected island located approximately 4 km off the coast of Torres, in the far northern coast of Rio Grande do Sul state, southern Brazil.
-The island covers roughly 3 hectares of rocky terrain rising sharply from the South Atlantic Ocean.
-Established as a federal wildlife refuge to protect one of Brazil's most important marine mammal resting and pupping sites, it is named for the South American sea lion (Otaria flavescens), known locally as lobo-marinho.
-The island is managed by ICMBio and is closed to general public access, though authorized ecotourism boat tours circumnavigating the island from Torres are permitted and widely popular among visitors to this beach resort city.
+Ilha dos Lobos Wildlife Refuge is a small federal protected island located approximately 2 km off the coast of Torres, in the far northern coast of Rio Grande do Sul state, southern Brazil.
+[1] The island covers roughly 1.7 hectares of rocky terrain rising to a maximum elevation of about 2 meters above sea level, surrounded by a marine buffer zone that brings the total refuge area to approximately 142 hectares.
+Established originally as a federal ecological reserve on 4 July 1983 and reclassified as a wildlife refuge on 4 July 2005, the refuge is named for the South American sea lion (Otaria flavescens), known locally as lobo-marinho.
+[1] The island is managed by ICMBio and is closed to general public access, though authorized ecotourism boat tours circumnavigating the island from Torres are permitted and widely popular among visitors to this beach resort city.

 Wildlife Ecosystems